upala-digital-identity/docs/source/whitepaper.rst

 - Face recognition server
 - FOAM’s proof of location service

-Here is how registering a new user looks like in short:
+Registering a new user:

 1. Take a picture of a registering user using Upala app
 2. Detect twins with face-recognition algorithm
 3. If twins are detected they need to take selfies simultaneously in different places (proof of location)
 4. Random validators confirm that the new selfies depict the same people as their ID photos

 The solution is described in detail `this blog post <https://medium.com/six-degrees-of-separation/a-solution-to-sibyl-attack-problem-for-upala-identity-proof-system-ca924202ab8f>`_ .
-It is still a draft though.
+Which is still a draft though.
 The final solution will be added as a separate section to this documentation.

 **Proof of location using known landmarks**